-Overall, I thought General Assembly’s WDI was an amazing experience.
-I think it was an excellent idea that I went through their program, and I definitely don’t regret it.
+Overall, I thought General Assembly’s WDI was an amazing experience, and I definitely don’t regret it.
 Was it perfect?
 No, but it helped me in just the right ways.
 I enjoyed the people I met and the community that I was a part of.
 I kept referring to it as being like camp for grownups.
 It was a lot of fun, was incredibly challenging at times, but was well worth it.

 I had a chance to sit-in on a Scrum meeting at National Geographic, which was a pretty insightful experience.
 As someone who is coming from a background in working for nonprofits, it was great to get to see the planning phase that other companies go through.

 Afterwards, we worked with Angular once more, although this time we combined our knowledge of Angular with API calls, putting together our first Angular CRUD application.
 It’s going to take a little while to get used to the format for Angular applications, with controllers and views, but I’m determined to ‘get it.’

 We played around with Sinatra, which is a framework for quickly creating web applications in Ruby.
 Other ways include Rails, Express/Node.js, and Django.
 We reviewed how to set up routing, which tells the application what the URLs should be for different pages.
 You can also pass variables into the URLs for more dynamic URLs.

 There’s different ways of working with data on the server, which include: